RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 As a side note, you absolutely can add a composite task to your new composite task.

-In the same dialog, you can edit tasks, delete a task from a composite task, change the execution order:
+You can edit tasks in the same dialog, delete a task from a composite task, change the execution order:

 ![](images/comp-task-edit.gif)